JoshuasProgramming/Interior-Design-Landing-Page/README.md

 ## Lessons Learned

-I really enjoyed the process of breaking down the UX/UI design into small chunks, via divide and conquer.
-The lessons learned are below:
+I really enjoyed the process of breaking down the UX/UI design into small chunks, via divide and conquer The lessons learned are below:

 * Re-creating a website as close as possible to the design that was given to me.